Goofy_Coyote a year ago

 I’m going to use this post as an example for how a great writeup should be done.

-rozab 9 months ago
+rozab a year ago

 Would like to highlight that this webpage, interactive 'screenshots' and all, is 31kb

-• altbdoor 9 months ago
+• altbdoor a year ago

 Ah I see, it makes sense now that they aren't screenshots, and are instead interactive HTML/CSS/JS(?) bits.